Amrish-Sharma/Amrish-Sharma/README.md

-### Hi there 👋
+### Hi There 👋

-- 🔭 I’m currently working on Python Flask,API
+- 🔭 I’m currently working on @bssastrologyservices website
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python Flask,API,Javascript, Frameworks
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Anything Exciting
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Javascript framworks
-- 💬 Ask me about ...
+- 💬 Ask me about Unix, Android, Palmistry
-- 📫 How to reach me: @codenamebazinga
+- 📫 How to reach me: [@codenamebazinga](https://twitter.com/codenamebazinga
-- 😄 Pronouns: ...
+- 😄 Pronouns: Troubleshooter, Go-to-Guy
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My Name is derived from the king of gods Ambarisa(Lord Indra)